okyntary/tp/docs/DeveloperGuide.md

 There are three main classes types in ePoch that need to be saved: `Person`, `Cca`, and `Reminder`.
 Each of these classes is converted to its corresponding `JsonAdapted` class, to be made suitable for `.json` conversion.
 Because each `Cca` object contains a `Set` of `Person`s and `Reminder`s as members, `JsonAdaptedPerson` and `JsonAdaptedReminder` will be stored within `JsonAdaptedCca` as well.
+If a new type of object needs to be saved, the relevant `JsonAdapted` version of it needs to be created.

 Alternatives considered: instead of storing whole `Person` and `Reminder` objects in `Cca` objects, the alternative of storing unique identifiers for them `Pid`, `Rid` etc was considered.
-In the end, this possibility was rejected because of how time-consuming refactoring the entire project to use this new system would be.
+In the end, this possibility was rejected because of how time-consuming and error-prone refactoring the entire project to use this new system would be.

 ### \[Proposed\] Undo/redo feature